data61/landshark/README.md

 6. Geotiffs may have multiple bands, and different geotiffs may have different datatypes (eg uint8, float32), but within a single geotiff all bands must have the same datatype
-7. Geotiffs have been categorized into continuous data (referred to as 'ordinal'), and categorical data.
+7. Geotiffs have been categorized into continuous data and categorical data.
    These two sets of geotiffs are stored in separate folders.

 ## Usage Example

-We have say a dozen `.tif` covariates stored between our `./ord_images` and `./cat_images` folder.
+We have say a dozen `.tif` covariates stored between our `./con_images` and `./cat_images` folder.
 We have a target shapefile in our `./targets` folder.
 We're going to use the `landshark-import` command to get our data into a format useable by landshark.